-An employee may obtain a FMLA packet in Human Resources or download the packet from the McNeese University website at www.mcneese.edu/hr .
+An employee may obtain a FMLA packet in Human Resources and Student Employment or download the packet from the McNeese University website at www.mcneese.edu/hr .
 This packet contains a request for FMLA leave form, and a Certification of Health Care Provider form for self or family member.
 The employee must complete the request for FMLA leave form, and submit it to the supervisor.
-The supervisor must process the request for FMLA leave form, and submit it to the Director of Human Resources immediately upon receipt.
-The employee must bring the Certficiation of Health Care Provider form the the physician(s) and return to the Director of Human Resources within 15 calendar days.
-The Director of Human Resources will respond to the employee as required by law within five (5) business days.
+The supervisor must process the request for FMLA leave form, and submit it to the Director of Human Resources and Student Employment immediately upon receipt.
+The employee must bring the Certficiation of Health Care Provider form the the physician(s) and return to the Director of Human Resources and Student Employment within 15 calendar days.
+The Director of Human Resources and Student Employment will respond to the employee as required by law within five (5) business days.
 The supervisor will be notified with the outcome of the leave request.

 Re-certification of the health care provider will be required every thirty (30) days unless the absence is for a short duration.
 On-going, continuing FMLA absences will require re-certification every six (6) months.

 The employee will be required to present proper return to work medical certification to Human Resources and Student Employment prior to being restored to duty.
 If a Fitness for Duty Certification based on essential functions of the position will be required to return to work, the employee will be informed at the time FMLA leave is approved.